yach2072/math2001-fall2018/README.md

 -----------------------------------
 ## Homework
-The homework will account for 40% of the course grade and will be assigned every other week at the beginning of class.
+The homework will account for 40% of the course grade and will be assigned every week at the beginning of class and posted on the schedule.

 Here are some important facts about the homework policy in this class.